Azure-Samples/msdocs-django-postgresql-sample-app/README.md

 Steps for deployment:

 1. Sign up for a [free Azure account](https://azure.microsoft.com/free/)
 2. Install the [Azure Dev CLI](https://learn.microsoft.com/azure/developer/azure-developer-cli/install-azd).
-(If you opened this repository in a devcontainer, that part will be done for you.)
+(If you opened this repository in a Dev Container, that part will be done for you.)
-3. Provision and deploy all the resources:
+3. Initialize a new `azd` environment:

     ```shell
+    azd init
+    ```

+    It will prompt you to provide a name (like "django-app") that will later be used in the name of the deployed resources.

+4. Provision and deploy all the resources:

+    ```shell
     azd up
     ```

-    It will prompt you to login and to provide a name (like "django-app") and location (like "eastus").
+    It will prompt you to login, pick a subscription, and provide a location (like "eastus").
 Then it will provision the resources in your account and deploy the latest code.
-If you get an error with deployment, changing the location (like to "centralus") can help, as there are availability constraints for some of the resources.
+If you get an error with deployment, changing the location (like to "centralus") can help, as there may be availability constraints for some of the resources.

-4. When `azd` has finished deploying, you'll see an endpoint URI in the command output.
+5. When `azd` has finished deploying, you'll see an endpoint URI in the command output.
 Visit that URI, and you should see the front page of the restaurant review app! 🎉 If you see an error, open the Azure Portal from the URL in the command output, navigate to the App Service, select Logstream, and check the logs for any errors.

     ![Screenshot of Django restaurants website](screenshot_website.png)

-5. If you'd like to access `/admin`, you'll need a Django superuser.
+6. If you'd like to access `/admin`, you'll need a Django superuser.
 Navigate to the Azure Portal for the App Service, select SSH, and run this command:

     ```shell
     python3 manage.py createsuperuser
     ```

-6. When you've made any changes to the app code, you can just run:
+7. When you've made any changes to the app code, you can just run:

     ```shell
     azd deploy